SantanuDatta/LibrarySystem/README.md

 php artisan migrate:fresh --seed
 ```

-Now you can access login with `/admin` path where once you enter the default login data is given to through which you can easily access the dashboard.
+Now you can access login with `/admin` path where once you enter the default login data is given through which you can easily access the dashboard.

 ## Plugins